How to File an L&I Claim for Job Injuries in Washington State

 It’s a good idea to report your injury.
 However there is no Washington State law for the injured worker that requires immediate reporting of an injury accident.
 The report of the accident you file for your L&I claim will inform your employer.

-However, many employers have an in house accident policy which they want you to follow.
+However, many employers have an in-house accident policy that they want you to follow.
 To keep in good shape with your employer, you may want to follow their policy.

 How Much Do I Get Paid on L&I?

-That question is complex.
-It depends on a number of factors.
-The important thing to know is that once L&I issues an order setting your time loss rate or awarding you permanent partial disability you must formally and timely disagree with that order if it is not correct, otherwise you’re locked into the ordered payment amount.
+The answer to that question is complex and depends on several factors.
+The important thing to know is that once L&I issues an order setting your time loss rate or awarding you permanent partial disability, you must formally and timely disagree with that order if it is not correct.
+Otherwise, you’re locked into the ordered payment amount.
 Make sure you know and understand your right to benefits.

 Getting Healthy and Back to Work